-The typical Milanese cuisine might not be as famous as the Roman or the Neapolitan one, but it’s definitely worth trying: in fact, it includes some of the most delicious food in Italy!
+The typical Milanese cuisine might not be as famous as the Roman culinary traditions or the Neapolitan cuisine, but it’s definitely worth trying: in fact, it includes some of the most delicious food in Italy!

 Just like that of the whole region of Lombardy, also the Milanese cuisine is made of ancient recipes based on simple ingredients, mostly chosen to keep you warm in the winter.
 But as we said, most of its recipes are not that famous, so… What to eat in Milan?

 Here is a list, brought you by ItalyXP, of the best 5 (+1) foods you must absolutely try if you’re in Milan.
 And don’t forget that Milan is a very trendy city, so do not be surprised to see some of these traditional dishes presented in new, innovative ways!